 Last month, Whitters shared her single "Everything She Ain't" and its video, also directed by Harper Smith.

 "Everything She Ain't," a plucky ode to being yourself, was written by Whitters, Bryan Simpson and Ryan Tyndell.

-"This song sort of fell from the sky one day writing with Bryan Simpson and Ryan Tyndell," Whitters says in a press release.
+"This song sort of fell from the sky one day writing with Bryan Simpson and Ryan Tyndell," Whitters says.
 "Ryan had this cool bouncy guitar part and I shot out the line 'I'm everything she is, and everything she ain't.'
 We started spitting out verses and finished it within an hour or so.
 I love the girl-next-door nature of it and it's quirky language.
 The music video was directed by Harper Smith and was inspired by my old high school 'Cow Pie High'... the city kids called it that because it was the school that all the country farm kids went to.
 I actually was the homecoming queen my senior year so Harper and I thought it would be fun to muse on that for this video.
 To me, this song is about being the most authentic version of yourself despite what may or may not be popular at the moment.
 Whether or not you have 'a Hollywood smile,' this song is about owning what you bring to the table and being confident in your skin."

 "It's been 14 years since I've lived in Iowa, but more and more I've been going back there mentally and being pulled to the people and the places that raised me," Whitters says.
 "THE DREAM was about my time and experience in Nashville and RAISED is about taking the road back home to the Heartland.
 If THE DREAM were my wings, then RAISED is my roots.
 This feels like the record I was always supposed to make, but it took THE DREAM to put me on the radar of this town and this team.
 Now that I have it, I'm excited for my fans to connect more personally with who I am."